What is a community acupuncture clinic?

 Friday: 9am -1pm / 2pm- 4pm

-PLEASE NOTE: The clinic closes every day from 1pm until 2pm.
+PLEASE NOTE: The clinic closes daily for lunch from 1pm until 2pm.

 All scheduling can be done online.
 We also take walk-ins if there is a seat available, so check in if you’re in the area!